-Sometimes, staying at hotels can give me a little anxiety.
+Sometimes, staying in hotels can give me a little anxiety.
 I appreciate the pampering and the independence of having my own room.
-Yet, there’s the burden of always wondering how secure my room is or what the etiquette is around my stay and the hotel staff.
+Yet what follows is the burden of deciding upon which hotel to book, wondering about the security of my room, and the hotel etiquette of tipping hotel staff… So I wanted to share some essential hotel tips.

-I’ve been getting questions from some of you about hotel stays and a couple of months ago, I got this comment on YouTube from Fiona R. Here’s hotel tips for your next hotel stay!
+I’ve been getting questions from some of you about hotel stays and a couple of months ago, I got this comment on YouTube from Fiona R. Here’s important tips for staying in hotels, so you can enjoy your future stay without the stress!

 Travel Guide to Staying in Hotels